nicortiz1231/Take_Home/README.md

 Extract ZIP file and open your editor.

-Open your Command Line and run the following command to install your node dependencies.
+While in the project directory, open your Command Line and run the following command to install the node dependencies.
 Once installed, the node modules folder will be visible on your left.

      npm install

 next run the following command to open the project in a browser

      npm run dev